AngularBootCamp/todo-list-tutorial/event_binding.md

 ## The Action

-First, let's implement `changeTitle`.
-You can replace `generateTitle` with this new method.
+First, make sure you've implemented the `changeTitle` method inside the `InputComponent` class.
 It will receive the new title as its argument:

 ```ts
 changeTitle(newTitle: string): void {
   this.title = newTitle;
 }
 ```

+(You can also delete the `generateTitle` method, if you created it during the previous chapter.)

 ## Binding to Events